joshkennedy/joshkennedydotme/books.md

 <p class="Lede">This year I set myself the goal of reading 50 books.</p>

-I've managed to [stay in front of my goal so far](https://www.goodreads.com/user/show/13207293-josh){:target="_blank"}{:rel="noopener"}.
-As I type this, I'm a few books ahead of schedule.
-We'll see if that holds up.
+I managed to [stay in front of my goal](https://www.goodreads.com/user/show/13207293-josh){:target="_blank"}{:rel="noopener"} for most of the year and I finished my 50th book on November 10th.
+Mission accomplished.

-I'm reading 3-4 books at any given time.
+I'm typically reading 3-4 books at any given time.
 I typically read something edifying and faith-building with my morning coffee, listen to an audiobook during my commute, read something non-fiction in the evenings and on weekends, and fall asleep reading something fictonal before bed.

 #### Currently Reading

 - **Knowing God** by J.I.
 Packer
-- **To Own a Dragon** by Donald Miller
+- **Agent in Place** by Mark Greaney
-- **Gunmetal Gray** by Mark Greaney
+- **Origin** by Dan Brown
-- **American Pastoral** by Philip Roth
+- **Genghis Khan and the Making of the Modern World** by Jack Weatherford
 - **Washington: A Life** by Ron Chernow

 #### 2019